SlownLS/steam_api/README.md

 # Steam API
 A simple php library for Steam API

+## Installation
+To install this library use composer

+composer require "slownls/twitch_api"

 ## User functions

 User::IsLogged() - Whether the user is logged in.